mcnic16/low-cholesterol-food/README.md

 run it by using the following command in the terminal: echo web: python run.py > Procfile

-4.git add, git commmit and git push files.
+4. git add, git commmit and git push files.

-5.Log into Herouku and create a new app, assign a name and select a region.
+5. Log into Herouku and create a new app, assign a name and select a region.

-6.From the Heroku dashboard link the new Heroku app to your GitHub repository:
+6. From the Heroku dashboard link the new Heroku app to your GitHub repository:

-Click on Deploy followed by Github.
+ - Click on Deploy followed by Github.
-Make sure your GitHub profile is displayed, then add your repository name then click 'Search'.
+ - Make sure your GitHub profile is displayed, then add your repository name then click 'Search'.
-Once it finds your repo, click to connect to this app.
+ - Once it finds your repo, click to connect to this app.

-7.Click on the 'Settings' tab for your app, and then click on 'Reveal Config Vars', where we can securely tell Heroku which variables are required.
+7. Click on the 'Settings' tab for your app, and then click on 'Reveal Config Vars', where we can securely tell Heroku which variables are required.
 Set the following vars:
-IP : 0.0.0.0
+- IP : 0.0.0.0
-PORT : 5000
+- PORT : 5000
-SECRET_KEY : <your secret key>
+- SECRET_KEY : <your secret key>
-MONGO_URI : <link to your MongoDB database: myfirst cluster > connect > drivers>
+- MONGO_URI : <link to your MongoDB database: myfirst cluster > connect > drivers>
-MONGO_DBNAME :  <link to your MongoDB database>
+- MONGO_DBNAME :  <link to your MongoDB database>

-These are the same that are in the env file.
+- These are the same that are in the env file.

-8.Enable Automatic Deployment on the deploy tab.
+8. Enable Automatic Deployment on the deploy tab.

-9.The app will be deployed and ready to run.
+9. The app will be deployed and ready to run.
 Click "Open App" to view the app.

 # Credits